vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 ## Structure

-Your whole implementation of `MyCoin` must reside in a `mycoin` folder in `src/families/`, with the exception of some changes to apply in shared code.
+Your whole implementation of <i>MyCoin</i> must reside in a `mycoin` folder in `src/families/`, with the exception of some changes to apply in shared code.

 Here is a typical family folder structure (JS integration):